 Rand Abdul Jabbar Iraq, b.
 1990

-Her works are held in collections including the Abu Dhabi Music & Arts Foundation (ADMAF), UAE, and the Frac Centre-Val de Loire, France.
+Her works are held in public and private collections including Abu Dhabi Music & Arts Foundation (ADMAF), Abu Dhabi, UAE, and FRAC Centre-Val de Loire, France.

 -